 What Happens After You Have Followed Proper Procedure?

 After you have followed all the proper procedures for filing a workers’ compensation claim for benefits in Atlanta, the insurance company providing workers’ compensation benefits for your employer will review your claim.
 Hopefully, your claim will get approved in a timely fashion.
-If you don’t get a response from your employer or your claim is denied, you should contact a knowledgeable workers’ compensation attorney at The Bader Law Firm as quickly as possible.
+If you don’t get a response from your employer or your claim is denied, you should contact a knowledgeable workers’ compensation attorney at Bader Scott Injury Lawyers as quickly as possible.
 Our skilled workers’ compensation lawyers have helped many Atlanta workers get the benefits they deserved following a work-related injury.

 You can have a workers’ compensation attorney file your initial claim for benefits for you.
 Workers’ compensation claims can be complicated.
 By having experienced legal representation helping you through the entire process, you can rest assured that your claim will proceed as smoothly as possible.
-The Bader Law Firm’s workers’ compensation attorneys have years of experience and are very knowledgeable about all the Georgia workers’ compensation laws.
+Bader Scott Injury Lawyers’s workers’ compensation attorneys have years of experience and are very knowledgeable about all the Georgia workers’ compensation laws.
 You can rest assured that your claim is in caring, competent hands when you choose our practice to help you with your claim for benefits following a workplace injury in Atlanta.

 How Can a Workers’ Compensation Attorney Help Your Claim?

-An Atlanta workplace injury lawyer from The Bader Law Firm can handle the navigation of your workers’ compensation claim through the Georgia workers’ compensation system.
+An Atlanta workplace injury lawyer from Bader Scott Injury Lawyers can handle the navigation of your workers’ compensation claim through the Georgia workers’ compensation system.
 Our experienced Atlanta work injury legal team can handle it all, from filing the initial claim to appealing a denial for benefits to even disputing the amount of an award for benefits you might receive.
 If you are told to return to work earlier than you should, we can also dispute that on your behalf.
-To learn more about how The Bader Law Firm can help you following a work-related injury, call us or complete the online contact form.
+To learn more about how Bader Scott Injury Lawyers can help you following a work-related injury, call us or complete the online contact form.
 We have helped hundreds of injured workers in Atlanta get the benefits they deserve after a workplace accident.